Contractor Financing for New Business Owners

 How do new contractors build credit for future financing?

 Establishing bank relationships, paying bills on time, and documenting revenue can help.
 Some contractor working capital and construction equipment financing products report to business credit bureaus.
 Consistent repayment can improve future options.
-For contractor cash flow problems and a full overview, see our dedicated guide.

 What if a new contractor has a signed contract but limited history?

 A signed contract can demonstrate revenue potential.
 Some contractor working capital products consider contract value and payment terms.
-Contractor invoice factoring may apply once invoices are issued.
+Invoice factoring may apply once invoices are issued.
 For material timing when you have a contract, see how contractors pay for materials before getting paid.
 For contractor line of credit options, see our dedicated guide.

 When should new contractors avoid certain financing products?

 Traditional construction business loans from banks often require several years of history.
 Applying when you do not meet basic requirements can waste time and affect credit.
-Focus on products designed for shorter history—construction equipment financing and some contractor working capital options.
+Focus on products designed for shorter historyâconstruction equipment financing and some contractor working capital options.
 For preparation, see how to prepare for contractor financing approval.

 How do new contractors fund their first job?